Trinkets/Documentation/README.md

 Documentation
 ==========

-This repository is used for documentation and issue tracking of _Wire_ collaborators.
-It is open to collaborators using _Wire_.
+This repository is used for documentation and issue tracking by _Wire_ collaborators.

 **Wiki**: https://github.com/Trinkets/Documentation/wiki
+The wiki contains information about using _Wire_.

 **Issues**: https://github.com/Trinkets/Documentation/issues
+If you find a bug or would like to request a feature, please post an issue.